ajrcarey/pdfium-render/README.md

 `sync` is still available as an optional crate feature.
 For the motivation behind this change, see <https://github.com/ajrcarey/pdfium-render/issues/66>.

-Version 0.7.28 removes the `PdfPageObjects::take_*()` functions, as bugs in Pdfium's memory handling make them too unreliable to be useful.
+Version 0.7.28 removes the `PdfPageObjects::take_*()` functions; bugs in Pdfium's memory handling make them too unreliable to be useful.
 Instead, new functions `PdfPageObject::is_copyable()` and `PdfPageObject::try_copy()` are introduced, allowing most path, text, and image page objects to be copied.
 New functions `PdfPageObjectGroup::retain()`, `PdfPageObjectGroup::retain_if_copyable()`,
 `PdfPageObjectGroup::is_copyable()`, `PdfPageObjectGroup::try_copy_onto_existing_page()`,
 `PdfPageObjectGroup::copy_onto_new_page_at_start()`, `PdfPageObjectGroup::copy_onto_new_page_at_end()`,
 and `PdfPageObjectGroup::copy_onto_new_page_at_index()` allow a group of page objects to be copied onto a destination page.
-A new `examples/copy_objects.rs` example demonstrates the new functionality.
+The new `examples/copy_objects.rs` example demonstrates this functionality.
-This release also fixes a bug in the propagation of a page's content regeneration strategy from# the page to its collection of page objects collection and to any `PdfPageObjectGroup` objects created from that page objects collection.
+This release also fixes a bug in the propagation of a page's content regeneration strategy from the page to its collection of page objects collection and to any `PdfPageObjectGroup` objects created from that page objects collection.